-Personal continuity is the amount of time it takes an individual to effectively manage the safety and security of their family, assets and other secure-base figures during an unexpected event, fulfill assigned workplace roles and responsibilities and to reach a high degree of recovery to pre-event status or conditions afterward.
+The question “What is Personal Continuity?” focuses on the amount of time it takes an individual to effectively manage the safety and security of their family, assets and other secure-base figures during an unexpected event, fulfill assigned workplace roles and responsibilities and to reach a high degree of recovery to pre-event status or conditions afterward.

-The term personal continuity is interchangeable with personal or human resilience.
+The term personal continuity or personal preparedness is interchangeable with personal or human resilience.
 Evidence from actual disasters and military deployments has underscored family preparedness to be a primary factor in the ability for a first-responder or military member to be available for duty.
-As such, much of the information related to people continuity centers on family preparedness for disasters, separation and unexpected events.
+As such, much of the information related to bodily continuity centers on family preparedness for disasters, separation and unexpected events.

 Personal Preparedness Standards Act